apache/directory-fortress-core/README.md

  user.max.conn=10
  ```

-7. Audit settings (OpenLDAP only):
+7. Add to file to enable the slapo access log connection pool and its corresponding audit trail.

  ```
  # If you don't have slapo-access log overlay enabled, then disable the Fortress audit:
- # Default is false.
+ # The default is 'false'.
 This only works if ldap.server.type=openldap:
  disable.audit=true

  # Set the audit connection pool parameters: